BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 1. User transfers ERC20 tokens to the `ModuleAccount` address to escrow them
-2. Check if the ERC20 Token that was transferred from the sender is a native ERC20 or a native Cosmos Coin by looking at the
+2. Check if the ERC20 Token that was transferred from the sender is a native ERC20 or a native Butane Coin by looking at the
    [Ethereum event logs](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378#:~:text=A%20log%20record%20can%20be,or%20a%20change%20of%20ownership.&text=Each%20log%20record%20consists%20of,going%20on%20in%20an%20event)
-3. If the token contract address corresponds to the ERC20 representation of a native Cosmos Coin
+3. If the token contract address corresponds to the ERC20 representation of a native Butane Coin
     1. Call `burn()` ERC20 method from the  `ModuleAccount`.
        Note that this is the same as 1.2, but since the tokens are already on the ModuleAccount balance, we burn the tokens from the module address instead of calling `burnFrom()`.
        Also note that we don't need to mint because [1.1 coin to erc20](#state-transitions) escrows the coin
-    2. Transfer Cosmos Coin to the bech32 account address of the sender hex address
+    2. Transfer Butane Coin to the bech32 account address of the sender hex address

 #### Registered ERC20: ERC20 to Coin

 1. User transfers coins to the`ModuleAccount` to escrow them
-2. Check if the ERC20 Token that was transferred is a native ERC20 or a native cosmos coin
+2. Check if the ERC20 Token that was transferred is a native ERC20 or a native Butane coin
 3. If the token contract address is a native ERC20 token
-    1. Mint Cosmos Coin
+    1. Mint Butane Coin
-    2. Transfer Cosmos Coin to the bech32 account address of the sender hex
+    2. Transfer Butane Coin to the bech32 account address of the sender hex

 ## Events